openhab/openhab-addons/bundles/org.openhab.binding.yamahamusiccast/README.md

 *Device A*: Living with IP 192.168.1.1
 *Device B*: Kitchen with IP 192.168.1.2

-Set **mcServer** to *Standalone* to remove the device/model from the current active group.
+Set **mclinkStatus** to *Standalone* to remove the device/model from the current active group.
 The group will keep on exist with other devices/models.
-Use **unlinkMCServer** on the Thing which is currently set to master to disband the group.
+If the device/model is the server, the group will be disbanded.

 ```
-String YamahaMCServer "[%s]" {channel="yamahamusiccast:device:Living:main#mcServer"}
-Switch YamahaUnlinkMC "" {channel="yamahamusiccast:device:Living:main#unlinkMCServer"}
+Switch YamahaMCLinkStatus "" {channel="yamahamusiccast:device:Living:main#mclinkStatus"}
 ```

+During testing with the Yamaha Musiccast app, when removing a slave from the group, the status of the client remained *client* and **input** stayed on *mclink*.
+Only when changing input, the slave was set to *standalone*.
+Therefor you can set the parameter **defaultAfterMCLink** to an input value supported by your device to break the whole Musiccast Link in OH.

 #### How to use this in a rule?